Creating a QL chart

 , anddatetime-interval

-- Offset from the current date: Specified as a relative value that gets updated automatically.
+- Offset from the current date to specify a relative value that will be updated automatically.

 Use presets to quickly fill in the values.